 The goal of this assignment is to give you a chance to explore text encoding and archival materials while developing your own understanding of how markup can facilitate different kinds of analysis.
 It’s also an opportunity for you to get some hands-on experience with text encoding and digital scholarly publication.
 You’ll have the chance to extend the conversations we had in class regarding representations of gender, colonial, and racial identities in early modern texts.

 This assignment involves both group and individual components so it’s important that you are prepared to meet with your group several times over the course of the project.
 You will have ample support in planning your project and working on text encoding, so don’t worry that you’ll have to master markup on your own.
 Your responsibilities for this assignment break down as follows:

 - Decide how you will be marking your texts up.
 How do you want to capture the details of how each text appears?
 What kinds of analysis and interpretation are you interested in?
 How will you capture the names of persons, places, organizations, &c.?
 How will you encode gendered or racialized terms and concepts?
 How will you represent images?

-- Record the decisions you make in a shared document; this is your project’s documentation.
-You will probably need to revise and refine your documentation after you begin encoding, so plan to meet as a group at least once for that purpose.
-You will hand in your documentation at the end of this assignment and part of your grade will depend on the thoughtfulness of your work.
-Documentation writing guidelines are here.
+- Record the decisions you make in a shared document; this will be the beginning of your project’s editorial declaration.
+You will probably need to revise and refine your editorial declaration after you begin encoding, so plan to meet as a group at least once for that purpose.
+You will hand in your editorial declaration at the end of this assignment and part of your grade will depend on the thoughtfulness of your work.
+Guidelines are here.